cavalab/cavalab.github.io/_research/2-interpretable-ml.md

 ### Can't we just explain black-box models?

-Although black-box models are typically accurate, they are often bad at explaining _how_ they arrive at those predictions, and [may also disagree with very similar models about which factors are driving their predictive ability](#2019LaCavaInterpretationofmachine).
+Although black-box models are typically accurate, they are often bad at explaining _how_ they arrive at those predictions, and may also disagree with very similar models about which factors are driving their predictive ability[^interp].

 {% include figure image_path="../assets/images/RF_feature_permutation_clustermap_cutoff_1.png" caption="Feature importance bi-clustering across diseases and predictors." alt="Feature importance bi-clustering across diseases and predictors."
 %}